markreha/cloudworkshop/sdk/docs/development/README.md

 	 - Add the Project to your Tomcat Server.
 This can be done by right clicking on the Tomcat Server in the Servers tab and adding the 'cloudservices' project to the Configured section.
 Your should also make sure you use the /cloudservices path for your web module.
 This can be done by double clicking on the Tomcat Server in the Servers tab, selecting the Modules tab from the Server configuration page, adding or editing the cloudservices Web Module.
 	 - Locate the config.properties files located in the src folder of the Eclipse project.
 Modify the user credentials to match the user that was setup in step 1.
 	 - From the Servers tab click the Start icon for Tomcat to start the Tomcat Server.
 Make sure you MySQL database is setup and running or you will get an error starting the application.
 	 - You will also want to make sure the Maven Build is part of your Build Class Path and so Tomcat picks up your changed files.
 To do this right click on your Project and select the Properties menu option.
 Select the Order and Export tabe.
 Make sure the Maven Dependencies checkbox is checked.
+The IoT Services Reference Application uses Maven Profiles to select the appropriate configuration files for the target Cloud Platform.
+The Maven Profiles are setup on the Maven POM file located in the SDK.
+The Maven Profile names basically use the platform folder in the src/config/[PROFILE] directory structure.

 Build the IoT Reporting App
 --------